cerebral-legacy/cerebral-website/app/markdown/addons_copy.md

-Copies a value from input, global state or module state to output, global state or module state.
+Copies a value from input or state to output or state.

 *settingsOpened.js*
 ```javascript